Controlling Track Ordering

 Within the Strips List pane at the top left of the Mixer window, tracks and busses can be freely dragged-and-dropped into any desired order.

 "Collecting" Group Members

-Tracks and Busses that are members of a group can be reordered so that they display contiguously within the Editor and Mixer windows.
-Right-click on the group tab and choose Collect.
+Tracks and Busses that are members of a group can be reordered so that they display contiguously within the Editor and Mixer windows, by Right-clicking on the group tab and choosing Collect.

 Ordering of New Tracks

 When adding new tracks, the Insert: field allows to determine their placement.
 New tracks will be placed Last by default, so after the rightmost (in the mixer) or bottom-most (in the editor) selected track.
 If no tracks are selected, new tracks will be added at the end, regardless of the choice.

 Because new tracks are automatically selected, they can be quickly reordered in the editor window via the keyboard shortcuts after adding them.

 Track Ordering and Remote Control IDs